 Most developed countries offer women a range of prenatal screening and diagnostic tests for chromosomal and other major fetal anomalies.
 There has been a move in recent years to expand access to screening and testing, particularly within the first trimester.
 For example, the United Kingdom (UK) National Screening Committee now recommends that all women are offered combined screening for Down’s syndrome between 11 and 14+1 weeks of pregnancy (National Health Service Fetal Anomaly Screening Programme, Model of Best Practice 2011-14).
 Prenatal testing at an even earlier gestational age is set to increase with the development of accurate non-invasive techniques for detecting aneuploidy using cell free fetal DNA (Chitty et al, 2012).

 Despite technological advances, there are no or few treatments available for most major anomalies that are detected prenatally.
 Thus, when a diagnosis of an anomaly is made, the option of termination of pregnancy is usually discussed.
 In Europe, the majority of women presented with a prenatal diagnosis of trisomy or major structural defects will opt for termination (Boyd et al, 2008).
 One of the drivers for earlier diagnosis is to enable women who choose to end their pregnancy to do so at an earlier stage.
 (Nicolaides, 2011).
 This also allows women to avoid the increase of procedure-related complications at later gestations (Cates et al 1981; Bartlett et al 2004; DH, 2012).
-If more diagnoses are made through improvements in testing technologies, it follows that more women will need access to termination services.
+If more diagnoses of major fetal anomalies are made through improvements in testing technologies, it follows that more women are likely to need access to termination services.
 It is therefore incumbent on providers to ensure services are designed to meet women’s needs.

 In the UK, the Royal College of Obstetricians and Gynaecologists (RCOG) recommends that in the context of termination for fetal anomaly (TFA) women should be offered a choice of method (RCOG, 2010).
 Both medical and surgical methods of termination have low complication rates (Bryant et al, 2011; Kelly et al, 2010).
 In the second trimester, there is evidence that shows surgical termination has a lower complication rate than medical (DH 2012; Lohr et al, 2008; Lyus et al, 2013;).
 Neither method is associated with adverse psychological sequelae (Burgoine, 2005; Korenromp et al, 2005; Statham, Solomou & Green, 2001) nor adverse outcomes in a subsequent pregnancy (Chasen et al, 2002; Jackson et al, 2007; Kalish et al, 2002; Virk, Zhang and Olsen, 2007).
 In fact, recent research suggests that it can be psychologically beneficial for women to be enabled to have the procedure managed in a way that best fits their individual emotional coping style (Kerns et al, 2012).